openebs/website/website/src/blogs/2018-10-07-using-openebs-for-running-kubernetes-stateful-applications-on-aws-instance-store-disks.md

 ---
 title: Using OpenEBS for running Kubernetes stateful applications on AWS instance store disks
-slug: using-openebs-for-running-kubernetes-stateful-applications-on-aws-instance-store-disks
 author: Ranjith Raveendran
+author_info: Ranjith is working as a Software Engineer at MayaData and working in the OpenEBS project.
+In his free time, he listens to music, watches movies, and goes for bike riding.
 date: 07-10-2018
-tags: Kubernetes, Openebs, Solutions, Stateful Applications, Tutorials
+tags: Kubernetes, OpenEBS, Solutions, Stateful Applications, Tutorials
 excerpt: In this post, I will cover the topic of “How to set up persistent storage” using AWS instance store disks for applications running on Kubernetes clusters.
 ---